Help

 How do I get an appointment at CAMHS and how long will it take to get one?

 Anyone can help a young person to get a referral to CAMHS.
 The young person themselves, parents or carers, teachers, a health professional (such as a school nurse or GP) or a social worker.
-There’s also a referral form which can be filled out and emailed to HantsCAMHSSPA@spft.nhs.uk.
-You can also call Hampshire CAMHS on 0300 304 0050 (Monday – Friday, 9am-5pm).
+There’s also a referral form which can be filled out and email to hantscamhsspa@southernhealth.nhs.uk.
+Alternatively, you can contact our Single Point of Access on 02382 317912 option 1; telephone lines are currently open 9am – 12pm Monday to Friday.

 We would recommend talking to CAMHS before making a referral so that we can offer advice and guidance and to decide whether CAMHS is the right service to meet your needs.
 CAMHS may also be able to offer recommendations about other services, organisations and things that may be helpful.